Referrals

 ADHD and ASD Referrals

-If you would like to discuss a referral for ADHD or autism spectrum disorder, please contact our Patient Care Co-ordinator Team to book an appointment with a GP.
+If you would like to discuss a referral for ADHD or autism spectrum disorder, please contact us using the Contact Us Online button on the Homepage to book an appointment with a GP.
 If the GP considers a referral to be appropriate, the GP will send a referral to the local NHS service.
 Alternatively, you can be referred via the Right to Choose Pathway.

 Whist these services are offered via the NHS and are free for patients, Right to Choose services are often private companies who are contracted to deliver services to the NHS.
 When choosing a Right to Choose service, it is important to consider the following points, relating to what you should expect from this process and your preferred service: